Coexistence with the environment

 In addition to providing a centralized space for the company to share and manage stationery, documents, envelopes, etc., we have stocked stationery mainly with refills, and are promoting the reduction of the use of office paper and the thorough reduction and separation of waste generated from the office.
 In addition, we are working to reduce waste by requesting a specialized recycling company to take over furniture and fixtures during renovation work at each base, and further promoting the recycling of equipment used on-site, such as workwear, helmets, and safety belts.

-"Evaluation and Publication of Initiatives for Global Warming Countermeasures by Specified Tenants and Other Businesses" (Tokyo Metropolitan Government Bureau of Environment website)
+"Evaluation and Publication of Global Warming Countermeasures by Specified Tenants and Other Businesses" (Tokyo Metropolitan Government Bureau of Environment website)

 Supporting forest management activities